rumarlon/Grok-Streamlit/README.md

 * MacOS Sequoia
 * Python 3.12.4
-* Grok API Key (sign up and get one at [Grok Console](https://console.x.ai/) as of 11/24 you get a free $25 credit monthly until 1/25)
+* Grok API Key - Do not commit this in your code or share with others unintetionally. (sign up and get one at [Grok Console](https://console.x.ai/) as of 11/24 you get a free $25 credit monthly until 1/25)

 ### Step by step: